kir-dev/StartSCH/README.md

 for pull requests (commits from a PR get squashed into a single commit on the main branch).
 Try to keep pull requests focused on a single feature.

+### AI policy

+All code you submit has to be maintained by someone.
+Please ensure that you understand every single line.

 ## Meme

 [![](https://pbs.twimg.com/media/FQNGIMRXsAMXldk?format=webp&name=4096x4096)](https://twitter.com/gf_256/status/1514131084702797827)